aerospike/aerospike-client-nodejs/docs/configuration.md

 var aerospike = require('aerospike');

 var config = {
+  // username and password must be passed only to cluster with security feature enabled.
+  // security feature is available only in Enterprise edition of Aerospike.
+  user: "username",
+  password: "password",
   hosts: [
     // add three nodes in the cluster.
     { addr: "192.168.0.1", port: 3000 },